dylankuming/EEE4022S_3D_Ultrasonic_Anemometer/matlab_code/README.md

 - **Polar Plot**: Displays the resultant wind direction and speed on a polar graph, helping users visualize where the wind is coming from.
 - **Digital Readout**: Provides real-time numerical values for resultant wind speed, direction, and elevation.

-## Troubleshooting

-1. **Serial Port Issues**:
-   - If you get an error related to the serial port, make sure that the correct port is specified in the script (`s = serialport("COM3", 9600);`) and that no other program is using the port.

-2. **Slow Updates**:
-   - If the visualizations are slow to update, try reducing the number of data points (`numPoints`) or adjusting the baud rate in both the Arduino and MATLAB.

 ## License

 This MATLAB script is open-source and available for modification and distribution.
 Feel free to use and improve upon the code.